Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.5 - Create a CosmosDB Trigger Function/README.md

 2. The Resource Configuation Lab is completed, see [Lab 2.0 - Resource Configuration](https://github.com/Azure/IoT-Pi-Day/tree/master/Lab%202%20-%20Working%20with%20Hubway%20Data/Lab%202.0%20-%20Resource%20Configuration)
 3. Completion of Lab 2.1 through 2.4 must be done.

+## Estimated time to complete
+- 10 min

 ## Develop the CosmosDBTrigger Function code

 In this section, we will use a CosmosDB trigger function to respond to an event from Event Hub and apply data transformation.
 We will be using Visual Studio Code and the Azure Functions Extension.